isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-10-01-post-New “AI for Fun” Modules for Students.md

 <br>
 </p>
 <hr>
-<p>1 Since 2020, the Code for Fun Programme, or a comparable coding programme,
+<p><sup>1</sup>Since 2020, the Code for Fun Programme, or a comparable coding
-has been mandatory for all upper primary students.
+programme, has been mandatory for all upper primary students.
 While CFF remains an optional programme at the secondary school level, almost two thirds of secondary schools offered the programme in 2023.</p>